flutter-form-builder-ecosystem/phone_number/README.md

 #### Device Region code

 It is possible to fetch the region code from the device.
-This will give you the two letter country code. (e.g. US, UK, ...)
+This will give you the two letter country code. (e.g. US, UK, etc.)

 ```dart
 String code = await plugin.carrierRegionCode();